wilsonng234/COMP4471-Random-Clothes-Generation/README.md

 ## Results

 - Search `datasets/evaluation` directory to see the generated results for each 5 epochs of training
-- Run `tensorboard --logdir=tensorboard` to see the history
+- Run `tensorboard --logdir=tensorboard` to see the loss history

 ### Some Generated Results: